I was born to bright swirls of yellows and greens in the sky, blue bright waves crashing by, Brasil.

-On one of my dates alone, I was particularly interested in the Danish way of living.
+I enjoy finding treasures along my strolls, for example, the Danish way of living!
 I always wondered why they’re the happiest people.
-And so I piled on all of the books I could find on the matter and I discovered, while eating croissant, that there is a method to the happiness- hygge!
+And so I piled on all of the books I could find, while eating croissant, that there is a method to the happiness- hygge!

-I won’t bore you over something you can google for more, but, in a nutpost, hygge is undefined but closely defined as “coziness of the soul.”
+Did you know “hygge” is closely defined as “coziness of the soul”?
+I absolutely love that!
 And if that’s too aloof for you, a hug in English is the closest feeling.

 The smell of: peppered bacon, rye, extra polar ice gum